 A few short years ago, I was highly skeptical of sororities.
-I was extremely proud of not being “like other girls” (which I would later learn was rampant internalized misogyny) and didn’t see myself reflected in my stereotypical idea of a “sorority girl.”
-I was definitely a nerd, I didn’t understand fashion or makeup and my appearance often fluctuated from lackadaisically feminine to somewhat androgynous.
+I was extremely proud of not being “like other girls” and didn’t see myself reflected in my stereotypical idea of a “sorority girl.”
+I was definitely a nerd, I didn’t understand fashion or makeup and my appearance often fluctuated from halfheartedly feminine to somewhat androgynous.
 I spent my high school years as an uptight speech and debate champion and thought I was better than everyone.

 When I was choosing a college, I was set on recreating “the best four years of my life” high school experience by going to a college with a nationally recognized speech and debate team.
-I imagined myself traveling the country to write intellectual thinkpieces and win shiny trophies.
+I imagined myself traveling the country to write intellectual think pieces and winning shiny trophies.
 I was disappointed to find that the reality of my freshman year was a little different.
 I spent the year in an on-again, off-again relationship with the speech and debate team because I was trying too hard to fit into their boxes, and I had to bend over backward to make friends.
-When I finally realized how miserable it was making me, quitting the team was a difficult decision.
+When I finally realized how miserable it was making me, quitting the team was a difficult decision because I thought that was the place for me.

 Searching for an Organization With Goals and Values